Reinoptland/upload-app/README.md

 **How to:**

-* Install the dependencies:
+Install the dependencies:

-In each project directory run `yarn `
+* In each project directory run `yarn `

-* Run the front-end side of the app:
+Run the front-end side of the app:

-In the ‘client’ and  the ’admin’ directories run `yarn start`
+* In the ‘client’ and  the ’admin’ directories run `yarn start`

-* Run the back-end side of the app:
+Run the back-end side of the app:

-Have a ‘DATABASE_URL' environment variable set
+* Have a ‘DATABASE_URL' environment variable set
-Start the TypeScript compiler :
+* Start the TypeScript compiler: `tsc -w`
-	### `tsc -w`
-Connect to Postgres with TypeORM:
+* Connect to Postgres with TypeORM: `yarn start`
-	### `yarn start`